etirouthier/keras_dna/docs/modelwrapperadvanced.md

 For `MultiGenerator` this procedure needs to be followed to specify the species on which one wants to evaluate the AUC.

 The number of file in annotation_list should be the same in both the generator and the `.get_auc()` method.
-If one wants to evaluate on less file one should complete the list with zeros and place the files at the position corresponding to there cell type.
+If one wants to evaluate on less file one should complete the list with zeros and place the files at the position corresponding to their cell type.

 ```python